the-frey/docker_utils/README.md

 # Dockistrano

+A rake and capistrano based tool for deploying docker containers on a remote host.

 ## Getting Started

 - Important: you will first will need a deploy user on your server that can access the `docker` command without needing a password.